 Each state has Medicaid waivers that permit individuals who are medically eligible for nursing home care to receive that care outside of nursing homes while they remain living in their homes or communities.
 There are waivers that help individuals with home care, others in assisted living residences and still other waivers that don’t distinguish where the beneficiary resides provided it is not in a nursing home.
 Medicaid waivers are also referred to as HCBS Waivers, 1915(c) Waivers or Home and Community Based Services.

 Medicaid waivers usually have the same eligibility requirements as the state’s institutional Medicaid plan.
-For most states in 2019, this means the applicants must have less than $2,313 in monthly income and less than $2,000 in financial assets (which does not include their home’s value).
 Typically, states also have a provision which says the cost of caring for these individuals at home cannot exceed the cost to care for them in a nursing home (or a certain percentage of that cost).
 Medicaid waivers also have participation caps.
 There are a limited numbers of waiver slots created and often times there are waiting lists to receive services.

 On this website, we maintain a list of all Medicaid waivers, organized by state, that are relevant to the elderly, as well as a webpage for each that details the specific eligibility requirements and benefits.

 Some regular state Medicaid programs, which in the case of the elderly, is often called aged, blind and disabled Medicaid, offer personal care assistance.
 Also known as attendant care, persons must require assistance with their daily living activities.
 Unlike Medicaid waivers and institutional Medicaid, state plan benefits are an entitlement.
 This means that anyone who meets the eligibility requirements are guaranteed to receive assistance.
 In other words, there is never a waitlist.
 As with the other Medicaid programs, there are income and asset limits.
-However, the income limit for aged, blind and disabled Medicaid is generally more restrictive.
-As of 2019, an applicant is often limited to $1,041 / month.
-In most cases, the asset limit remains the same at $2,000.
 To see all state plan personal care Medicaid programs by state, click here.

 In 2019, some Medicare Advantage (MA) plans began offering home and community based services and supports to delay and / or prevent the need for nursing home care.
 Medicare Advantage is also called Medicare Part C, which includes Original Medicare (Part A and Part B), often prescription coverage (Medicare Part D), and other benefits, such as dental and vision that Original Medicare does not cover.
 MA plans are provided by private insurance companies, and available HCBS differ based on one’s MA plan and the state in which one lives.
 Examples of covered services may include adult day care, respite care, personal care assistance, medical / non-medical transportation, home modifications, and meal delivery.
-It is expected that more MA plans will offer home and community based services in 2020.
 Please note that these benefits are available only via Medicare Advantage plans, not Original Medicare.